 - Blazing Star Liatris (Liatris spicata).
 Another native plant, Blazing Star Liatris is not only a suitable addition to your rain garden, but its purplish-violet flowers are irresistible to hummingbirds and butterflies!
 Paired with Soulmate Milkweed, Blazing Star Liatris is a must-have to turn your rain garden into a wildlife habitat.

-We’re glad you asked!
-You may think that the standing water in a rain garden will turn your yard into mosquito central.
 But a rain garden is not a bog or water garden, which are permanent reservoirs for standing water.
 A rain garden should drain within 24 hours or less, so it cannot support the 7 to 10 days required for mosquito eggs to hatch.
 But a rain garden will attract dragonflies, which is a plus.
 Harmless to people and pets, dragonflies are natural predators of the mosquitoes in your yard!